Juliette1012/Juliette1012.github.io/_posts/2020-08-27-2D-Platformer-Game.md

 You will arrive on this page :
 ![Result](/assets/img/tartine/release.png)

-In there, dowload the zip file and dezipp-it.
+In there, download the zip file and unzip it.
 Once opened, open the folder `Les-Aventures-de-Tartine` and execute `Platformer.exe`.

 **Enjoy the GAME !!**